My favorite little hardware store has been knocked down.

-Over the years that we have lived in BangNa, it has been the perfect place to go to when we've needed tape or a paint brush or a hammer and a nail.
+Over the years that I have lived in BangNa, it has been the perfect place to go to when I've needed tape or a paint brush or a hammer and a nail.

-The owners are also our landlords and friends.
-They enjoyed watching our children grow up and now we are enjoying watching their little grandson as he grows.
-Even though we are thankful for our friends as they upgrade and add some rental apartments, we feel a little nostalgic.
+The owners are also my landlords and friends.
+They enjoyed watching my children grow up and now I am enjoying watching their little grandson as he grows.
+Even though I am thankful for my friends as they upgrade and add some rental apartments, I feel a little nostalgic.
 We know that the unique "feel" of the little old unair-conditioned hardware store on market street will never be felt again.

 It has been knocked down and totally destroyed.

 When things are destroyed, there is usually pain and loss to go along with it.
 We don't like it when the familiar is ripped away.

 As I watch the process across the street, I can't help but be reminded of the times that God has allowed my dreams, attitudes, ideals and expectations to be knocked down.
 It has not been fun or easy.
 When I have built something in my mind and have an idea of how life is supposed to be, I don't like it when the walls come tumbling down.
 Tearing down is painful and hard.
 I like stability and security.
 When the supports are ripped away and everything falls, I often can't see how anything good will come from the chaos.

 But the new can't start until the old is gone.

 So often God must remove our old ways of doing things, our old assumptions, and our old belief systems so that He can show us things that are deeper and more beautiful than we could have imagined.